Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 2. Cathedral Cove

-Located on the Coromandel Peninsula, Cathedral Cove is one of the most popular tourist destinations in North Island New Zealand.
+Located on the Coromandel Peninsula, Cathedral Cove is one of the most popular tourist destinations in the North Island.

 The cove is best known for its dramatic limestone cliffs and sheltered beach, which makes it a favourite spot for swimming, snorkelling and kayaking.